+The company conducted an inventory clear-out of its old BMW 5-series models before the next generation's European re-launch set in late March.
 As a result, some analysts were led to incorrectly predict higher incentives in the first quarter, with a resulting drop in profitability.
 Credit Suisse analyst Arndt Ellinghorst said that BMW is massively restoring pricing.

-From the company's latest monthly data, it shows that the discounts per unit in the US are currently 31% below the same level of last year.
+From the company's latest monthly data, it shows that the discounts per unit in the United States are currently 31 percent below the same level of last year.
 This is before the new 5 series arrives in the US in June.

-He said that the market had been declining, seeing only a 3% EBIT margin at BMW's automobiles segment according to a Reuters poll.
-As a result, he stayed with his forecast for 4.1% this year.
+Ellinghorst said that the market had been declining, seeing only a 3 percent EBIT margin at BMW's automobiles segment according to a Reuters poll.
+As a result, he stayed with his forecast for 4.1 percent this year.

 BMW got half a billion euros in group pretax profit, successfully achieving its 2010 target only three months into the year by considerably surpassing last year's figure.
 CEO Norbert Reithofer and finance chief Friedrich Eichiner have to clarify why the company, which provided a conservative forecast with only two weeks still to go in the quarter, had failed to give new guidance like Daimler.